eavise-kul/lightnet/docs/api/log.rst

 >>>
 >>> # If you want to use the logging module yourself, and have the same styling as the lightnet logger, use this
 >>> log = logging.getLogger('lightnet.choose-a-name-here')
+>>> log.metadata('This is a metadata message, which is usually not printed but useful for storing data in the logfile')  # doctest: +NORMALIZE_WHITESPACE
+METADATA     This is a metadata message, which is usually not printed but useful for storing data in the logfile
 >>> log.debug('This is a debug message')  # doctest: +NORMALIZE_WHITESPACE
 DEBUG        This is a debug message
 >>> log.info('This is an info message')   #doctest: +NORMALIZE_WHITESPACE
 INFO         This is an info message
+>>> log.deprecated('This is a deprecation warning')   # doctest: +NORMALIZE_WHITESPACE
+DEPRECATED   This is a deprecation warning
+>>> log.experimental('This is a experimental warning')   # doctest: +NORMALIZE_WHITESPACE
+EXPERIMENTAL This is a experimental warning
 >>> log.warning('This is a warning')   # doctest: +NORMALIZE_WHITESPACE
 WARNING      This is a warning
->>> log.deprecated('This is a deprecation warning')   # doctest: +NORMALIZE_WHITESPACE
-DEPRECATED This is a deprecation warning
 >>> log.error('This is an error')   # doctest: +NORMALIZE_WHITESPACE
 ERROR        This is an error
+>>> log.test('This is a special logging level that prefixes the message with `TEST`')  # doctest: +NORMALIZE_WHITESPACE TEST         This is a special logging level that prefixes the message with `TEST`
+>>> log.train('This is a special logging level that prefixes the message with `TRAIN`')   # doctest: +NORMALIZE_WHITESPACE TRAIN        This is a special logging level that prefixes the message with `TRAIN`
 >>> log.critical('This is a critical error') # doctest: +NORMALIZE_WHITESPACE
 CRITICAL     This is a critical error
->>> log.train('This is a special logging level that prefixes the message with `TRAIN`')   # doctest: +NORMALIZE_WHITESPACE TRAIN      This is a special logging level that prefixes the message with `TRAIN`
->>> log.test('This is a special logging level that prefixes the message with `TEST`')  # doctest: +NORMALIZE_WHITESPACE TEST       This is a special logging level that prefixes the message with `TEST`

 ..
 Note::
    On systems that do not support ANSI color codes *(mainly Windows < 10)*, the logger wil not use colors by default. |br|